This post may contain affiliate links. Please see my disclosure policy for details.

 45. Muiravonside Country Park / Prestonpans

 Some of the grounds in Muiravonside Country Park were used for the encampment in the scenes leading up for the battle of Prestonpans.

 For example, this is where Dougal rides out on his horse to test out the grounds.
 Later on in the series, it was used as the English encampment.

 The park has acres of land to explore and is located between Falkirk and Linlithgow.
 It’s free of charge and is open all year.

 46. Tullibardine Chapel / Where Claire is taken by the redcoats

 After Jamie tries and fails to convince the Bonnie Prince to turn back and march to take London.
 He receives orders to proceed onto Inverness with his men.

-Along the way, a band of redcoats make trouble, shooting the soldiers and the party to flee on their horses.
+Along the way, a band of redcoats make trouble and the party to flee on their horses.
 Rupert is shot in one eye and wounded.

 Eventually, they stumble upon a church to take shelter so Claire and sew Rupert’s eye.
 But, the redcoats find them.